 Sobriety Checkpoint In Bristol County

-The program is being funded with a grant provided by the Highway Safety Division of the Massachusetts Executive Office of Public Safety and Security.
+The program is being funded through a grant provided by the Highway Safety Division of the Massachusetts Executive Office of Public Safety and Security.

-State Police say the purpose of the checkpoint is to further educate the motoring public and strengthen the public’s awareness of the need to detect and remove motorists from our roadways who operate under the influence of alcohol and/or drugs.
+Alben says the purpose of the checkpoint is to better educate motorists and strengthen public awareness of the need to detect and remove from our roadways motorists who operate under the influence of alcohol and/or drugs.